-Subscriptions are a great way to boost business growth and customer loyalty.
+Ultimately, subscriptions are a great way to boost business growth and customer loyalty.

-Build a Community
+12. Build a community

 At Chargebee, we realized that our customers aren’t coming to us with subscription billing problems; they are coming to us with issues caused by change.

 And so, we hosted a summit called the Champions of Change for all those who want to be, and are, disruptors of change.
 Through this summit, we inspire our customers and our employees to take charge of change rather than fear it.

 Of all the strategies we discussed, neither one is good on its own.
 The strategies have to be implemented together, in harmony, for you to get the best out of your customer retention program.

 Finally, retention goes beyond the product.
 Of course, the product plays the main lead, but it won’t have the spotlight to shine without great customer success initiatives.